cisco/xr-telemetry-m2m-web/README.md

 M2M demo GUI client
 ===================

-This is a demo web client for the new M2M capability - a new API providing programmatic access to manageability data, available in IOS-XR from version 6.0 onwards.
+This is a demo web client for the M2M capability - an experimental API providing programmatic access to manageability data, available in IOS-XR from version 6.0 onwards.
 This app allows the following:

   * Connect to an IOS-XR device over SSH.
   * Explore the manageability schema used by M2M and Telemetry.